Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Kansas

-Kansas in general has a two-year statute of limitations on Kansas truck accident injury negligence claims.
-K.S.A.
-60- 513 is the Kansas law setting this 2 year limit.
+Kansas in general has a two-year statute of limitations under K.S.A.
+60- 513 on Kansas truck accident injury negligence claims.
 This limit applies to injuries whether they are simple, catastrophic or fatal.
 Unlike Missouri, Kansas does not have a special time limit on truck wreck cases involving wrongful death.

 There are some exceptions to this rule.
 Some are when the person was hurt is a minor, an incapacitated person as described by K.S.A.
 60-515 or is imprisoned.
 There are some other potential exceptions as well.
 There are also some more limited (and less well known) cases where a Kansas 18-wheeler accident or other truck wreck claim may be brought within 3 years.
 This can become complicated very quickly.
 Please feel free to contact (816) 221-0501 for more information these time limits.